rodohanna/OpenCodenames/readme.md

 ### Firestore

-Firestore allows the application to listen for real-time changes on a document.
-When one or more Clients want to join a game, a Goroutine is started that listens for changes.
-When a change happens, the Goroutine notifies the Hub of the change and the Clients are notified.
+Firestore allows the application to listen for real-time changes on a query/document/collection.
+A Goroutine is started when the app starts that listens for all changes on the "games" collection.
+When a change occurs, the Goroutine notifies the Hub of the change and Clients subscribed to the given game are notified.

-As soon as all clients disconnect from the game the listener is stopped.
-There is only ever one listener running at a time for a given game.

 ### Browser